dev-luqman/DevOps_Room/Portfolio/page/.circleCi/README.md

 ![](./images/rerun_pipeline.png)

-10. Check your CLoudfront Url to see the update
+10. :dart: Check your CLoudfront Url to see the update
 ![](./images/cloudFront_url1.png)
 ```  ----  ```  ``` --- ``` ``` ---  ``` ``` --- ```
 ![](./images/CloudFront2.png)

+ ## :happy: Than you for staying the end of the tutorial
+ ###